They Might Be Giants (film): Critical views

 The film opened to mixed reviews.
 Vincent Canby of The New York Times called it "a mushy movie with occasional, isolated moments of legitimate comedy."
-On Rotten Tomatoes it has an approval rating 61% based on reviews from 18 critics.
+On Rotten Tomatoes it has an approval rating of 61% based on reviews from 18 critics.

 Releases

-There have been various running times of the film over the years with the Kino Blu-ray at 91 minutes.
+There have been various running times of the film over the years, with the Kino Blu-ray at 91 minutes.
 The largest missing material is a long sequence near the end that takes place in a grocery store.

-Movie Tie-In Paperback
+Movie tie-in paperback

 Several months before the opening of the film, Lancer Books published James Goldman's screenplay as a tie-in mass market paperback, profusely illustrated with black and white movie stills.
 Surviving copies have become extremely rare.